shariq1989/cookbook/content/recipe/no_bake_granola_bars.md

  * 1/4 cup Almond Butter
  * 1 tsp Vanilla Extract

 #### INSTRUCTIONS

 1. Place the cashews and almonds in a food processor and pulse a few times.
-You don't want to over-mix and create a flour-like texture; chunkier bits are just fine.
+You don't want to over-mix and create a flour-like texture.
+2. Fill a small bowl with warm water and add the craisins.
+Let them sit in the water for about 5 minutes.
-2. Move the mixture to a large bowl and stir in the chia seeds, flax seeds, coconut chips, craisins, and ground cinnamon until combined.
+3. Move the mixture from the food processor to a large bowl and stir in the chia seeds, flax seeds, coconut chips, craisins, and ground cinnamon until combined.
 Set aside.
-3. In a small saute pan, warm the coconut oil and then whisk in the honey and almond butter until smooth.
-Off heat, add in the vanilla extract.
+4. In a small saute pan, warm the coconut oil and then whisk in the honey and almond butter until smooth.
+Off heat, stir in the vanilla extract.
-4. Pour the mixture over the dry ingredients and combine the two using a silicone spatula.
-Set the mixture aside to cool for about 5 minutes, and then gently add the chocolate chips.
-If you add the chocolate chips before the mixture has had a chance to cool, they will melt on you.
+5. Pour the wet ingredients over the dry ingredients and combine the two using a silicone spatula.
+Then gently fold in the chocolate chips.
-5. Line an 8 x 8 pan with parchment paper.
-It's helpful if the parchment paper comes up over the sides for easy removal.
+6. Line an 8 x 8 pan with parchment paper.
+It's helpful if the parchment paper comes up and over the sides for easy removal later on.
-6. Transfer the mixture to the pan and pack it using a spatula or another piece of parchment paper.
-You want it packed in tight so that the bars have a better chance of staying together.
+7. Transfer the mixture to the pan and pack it down using a spatula or another piece of parchment paper.
+You want it packed tight so that the bars have a better chance of staying together once you have sliced them.
-7. Cover the pan with plastic wrap and place it in the freezer for 1 hour.
+8. Cover the pan with plastic wrap and set it in the freezer for 1 hour.
-8. Remove the pan from the freezer and grab opposing ends of the parchment paper to remove the bars and transfer them to a cutting board.
+9. Remove the pan from the freezer and grab opposing ends of the parchment paper to remove the bars.
+Transfer them to a cutting board.
-9. Use a knife to cut the mixture into bars.
+10. Use a sharp knife to cut the mixture into bars.
+You can do squares or rods, whichever you prefer.

 ### ABOUT THE SNACK

 #### What main ingredients do I need for this meal?

 * Nuts: We use almonds and cashews because that is what we usually have on hand.
-Walnuts or pecans would be a great addition to these bars as well, but we avoid them in our home since I am allergic.
+Walnuts or pecans would be a great addition to these bars, but I avoid them since I am allergic :(

-* Seeds: I love the addition of chia seeds and flaxseeds to this granola bar for texture, but also their healthy fat.
+* Seeds: I love the addition of chia seeds and flaxseeds for extra texture, but also because of their healthy fat.

+* Coconut: Coconut oil and coconut chips flavor the bars and add sweetness.

 #### What equipment do I need to make this recipe?

 * A food processor
+* A small bowl
 * A large bowl
 * A small saute pan
 * An 8 x 8 baking pan and parchment paper

 #### How should I store the granola bars?

-Because we use coconut oil as a binding for the granola bars, they melt if left at room temperature.
+Because coconut oil is one main ingredient, the bars will melt if left at room temperature.
 To store, keep them chilled in the refrigerator for up to two weeks.

 ### INSTRUCTIONS: STEP-BY-STEP

 1. Place the cashews and almonds in a food processor and pulse a few times.
-You don't want to over-mix and create a flour-like texture; chunkier bits are just fine.
+You don't want to over-mix and create a flour-like texture.

+{{< figure src="/images/gb1.jpg" class="instructionFigure">}}

+2. Fill a small bowl with warm water and add the craisins.
+Let them sit in the water for about 5 minutes.
-2. Move the mixture to a large bowl and stir in the chia seeds, flax seeds, coconut chips, craisins, and ground cinnamon until combined.
+3. Move the mixture from the food processor to a large bowl and stir in the chia seeds, flax seeds, coconut chips, craisins, and ground cinnamon until combined.
 Set aside.
-3. In a small saute pan, warm the coconut oil and then whisk in the honey and almond butter until smooth.
-Off heat, add in the vanilla extract.
+4. In a small saute pan, warm the coconut oil and then whisk in the honey and almond butter until smooth.
+Off heat, stir in the vanilla extract.

+{{< figure src="/images/gb2.jpg" class="instructionFigure">}}

+{{< figure src="/images/gb3.jpg" class="instructionFigure">}}

-4. Pour the mixture over the dry ingredients and combine the two using a silicone spatula.
-Set the mixture aside to cool for about 5 minutes, and then gently add the chocolate chips.
-If you add the chocolate chips before the mixture has had a chance to cool, they will melt on you.
+5. Pour the wet ingredients over the dry ingredients and combine the two using a silicone spatula.
+Then gently fold in the chocolate chips.

+{{< figure src="/images/gb4.jpg" class="instructionFigure">}}

-5. Line an 8 x 8 pan with parchment paper.
-It's helpful if the parchment paper comes up over the sides for easy removal.
+6. Line an 8 x 8 pan with parchment paper.
+It's helpful if the parchment paper comes up and over the sides for easy removal later on.
-6. Transfer the mixture to the pan and pack it using a spatula or another piece of parchment paper.
-You want it packed in tight so that the bars have a better chance of staying together.
+7. Transfer the mixture to the pan and pack it down using a spatula or another piece of parchment paper.
+You want it packed tight so that the bars have a better chance of staying together once you have sliced them.

+{{< figure src="/images/gb5.jpg" class="instructionFigure">}}

-7. Cover the pan with plastic wrap and place it in the freezer for 1 hour.
+8. Cover the pan with plastic wrap and set it in the freezer for 1 hour.
-8. Remove the pan from the freezer and grab opposing ends of the parchment paper to remove the bars and transfer them to a cutting board.
+9. Remove the pan from the freezer and grab opposing ends of the parchment paper to remove the bars.
+Transfer them to a cutting board.
-9. Use a knife to cut the mixture into bars.
+10. Use a sharp knife to cut the mixture into bars.
+You can do squares or rods, whichever you prefer.

+{{< figure src="/images/gb.jpg" class="instructionFigure">}}